 Here are two other signs.
 All signs have an image with an artistic effect within the blue masthead, a vintage paper background, and a map in the lower left that highlights the sign’s location and helps orient the viewer within the Shipyard.

 Once the layout phase was complete, the signs were put on hold and remained that way for five years.
-In 2021, this project kicked up again, and the signs were redesigned to meet city requirements for the visually impaired.
-As a result, the signs increased in size, the vintage paper background was removed, color adjustments were made, the text got a lot larger and other layout adjustments were made.
-This project was finally completed in late summer 2024, and the signs have been mounted at the shipyard’s hilltop park.
-I’ll share photos of the signs once they become available.
+In 2021, the project resumed, and the signs were redesigned to meet city requirements for the visually impaired.
+As a result, the signs increased in size, the vintage paper background was removed, colors were adjusted, text was significantly enlarged, and additional layout adjustments were made.
+During the printing phase, a QR code was added to the right of For more information visit.
+This project was completed in late summer 2024, and the signs are now installed at the Shipyard’s hilltop park.
+Here are four of the final signs.
+Photos of the installed signage will be shared once they become available.